spiff-radio/react-playlister/README.md

 Prop | Description
 ---- | -----------
+`onSourceEnded` | Called a source has finished playing.
+`onPlaylistEnded` | Called when the last track of the playlist has finished playing.
 `onPlaylistUpdated` | Called when the playlist data has been updated.
 `onControlsUpdated` | Called when the playlist controls have been updated.
 `filterPlayableTrack` | *You probably don't need this; use it only if you're sure of what you're doing!*<br/> Allows you to filter the *playable* property of a track.